yamir-coder/First-Repository/README.md

 2. Code: upperlower.py

-when I thought flet would be not that entertainment

 I created this random number generator using the range slider

 Very useful

-I learn a
+I learn different ways to organize the code and change the appereance of it.